PhilT/machines/README.markdown

 This project uses *watchr* for continuous testing.
 It's fast and very configurable.
 The script approximates autotest behaviour.
-It've also added an option to only run the spec/code being worked on (check the .watchr file for details)
+It've also added an option to only run the spec/code being worked on.
+This helps focus on one file.
     watchr .watchr

 * Fork the project.